 Acknowledgements

-The work was funded by the UK Biotechnology and Biological Sciences Research Council (BBSRC) grants BB/P01268X/1 (Soil to nutrition and the 2015 Rothamsted Fellowship.
+This work at Rothamsted forms part of the Soil to Nutrition (S2N) strategic programme (BBS/E/C/000I0330) funded by the Biotechnology and Biological Sciences Research Council. and the 2015 Rothamsted Fellowship.
 The authors thank the Natural Environment Research Council (NERC) for analytical support through the award of grant IP-1564-1115.
-The authors also thank Hannah Fleming for her knowledge of the body temperature of cattle and the anonymous reviewers and editor for their time improving this manuscript.
+The authors also thank Hannah Fleming for her knowledge of the body temperature of cattle, Paul Harris for statistical advice and the anonymous reviewers and editor for their time improving this manuscript.

 REFERENCES